-In addition to CPT, a direct investigation method like SPT can also be performed for site characterization and to obtain high quality, undisturbed samples for laboratory testing as needed, as well as for installation of piezometers at various boring locations specific to the former Fly Ash Pond and surrounding area (more details on piezometers are provided in Section 4.0).
+Both Cone Penetration Testing (CPT) and Standard Penetration Testing (SPT) methods may be used, as necessary, to characterize the potential legacy CCR surface impoundment and surrounding area.
+SPT, a direct investigation method, is proposed for site characterization at this time to obtain high quality, undisturbed samples for laboratory testing as needed, as well as for installation of piezometers at various boring locations specific to the former Fly Ash Pond and surrounding area (more details on piezometers are provided in Section 4.0).

 SPT drilling operations may include using a hollow stem auger rotary drilling method, or any other appropriate method depending on site-specific conditions.
 The drilled boreholes will be useful to assess subsurface conditions by visual inspection, logging and classifying the materials, and determining the material boundary by direct inspection.
 SPT is a standardized, widely accepted test which provides a measure of penetration resistance (called blow counts or N-values) which can be correlated to the engineering properties of soils such as strength and density and can also provide information on saturation of encountered soil samples (dry, moist, wet, etc.) for initial qualitative assessment.
+The use of the CPT method is not proposed at this time but may be further evaluated based on the site-specific conditions as implementation of the Work Plan progresses.

 In addition to CPT and SPT, test pits can be excavated as needed for direct visual inspection of materials and to determine if CCR is exposed on the test pit sidewalls.
 These can also prove useful in assessing whether free liquid is present in the potential legacy CCR surface impoundment by direct observation of whether water is infiltrating into the test pit.
+Presently, no test pits are proposed as part of the Work Plan; however, test pits may be excavated as necessary in any areas of interest as implementation of the Work Plan progresses.

-In addition to site characterization and initial qualitative assessment of free liquids using the above methods, conventional vertical standpipe piezometers (small diameter MWs) can be installed for direct assessment of the presence or absence of free liquids within the potential legacy CCR surface impoundment.
-The subsurface characterization and material boundary information obtained from SPT and CPT will provide the information necessary to install screens at appropriate depths to best capture the free liquids (if present) from various geologic layers and CCR within the potential legacy CCR surface impoundment.
+In addition to site characterization and initial qualitative assessment of free liquids using the above methods, conventional vertical standpipe piezometers (small diameter MWs) are proposed for direct assessment of the presence or absence of free liquids within the potential legacy CCR surface impoundment.
+The subsurface characterization and material boundary information obtained from SPT will provide the information necessary to install screens at appropriate depths to best capture the free liquids (if present) from various geologic layers and CCR within the potential legacy CCR surface impoundment.
 Standpipe piezometers will also be used to obtain groundwater levels, if applicable.
 Similarly, after developing an understanding of the geological features of the potential legacy CCR surface impoundment, in situ testing like standard slug testing, field pump testing, and/or packer testing can be performed for more robust characterization of hydrogeological features of the potential unit, as needed.